reedws/IT3049C/Assignments/7.Student_Stream/index.md

 ## Grading
 1. The program runs with no errors.
 2. Proper usage of the lambda Expressions.
-3. Proper usage of the Java Strmas
+3. Proper usage of the Java Streams.
 4. Logic is sound.
 5. Proper usage of Git and GitHub (frequent commits, explanatory commit messages)